 DOSAGE AND ADMINISTRATION

-If significant diarrhea occurs during therapy, this antibacterial should be discontinued. (see BOXED WARNING)
+If significant diarrhea occurs during therapy, LINCOCIN should be discontinued. (see BOXED WARNING)

 Serious infections—600 mg (2 mL) intramuscularly every 24 hours.
 More severe infections—600 mg (2 mL) intramuscularly every 12 hours or more often.